 A recent American study among millennials showed that 80% strives for wealth.
 Of that 80%, 50% also wanted to become famous.
 According to them, that would be the key to healthy and happy aging.
 We seem to live in a society where performance, hard work, status, and fame, is the most important thing you can aspire to.
 How wrong can we be?

 The Harvard Study of Adult Development | Research on Happiness

-Each year, the men were mentally and physically examined and the research is still ongoing.
+Each year, the men were mentally and physically examined, and the research is still ongoing.
 Robert Waldinger is the fourth director of the research, and there are still 60 men alive who are surveyed every year.
-This is presumably the longest-running research in the world.
+It is presumably the longest-running research in the world.

 The research shows that more than any other factor, having good relationships plays by far the most important role in your life to grow old healthily and happily.
 The researchers of The Harvard Study of Adult Development came to many conclusions in their now tens of thousands of pages of research.
 Three of these can be proven beyond doubt.